 - Rheumatoid Arthritis

 Within 60 days of becoming eligible for UnitedHealthcare's Medication Therapy Management program, members will receive an offer by mail to complete a Comprehensive Medication Review (CMR).
-Members may also receive this offer by phone.
+Members can also receive this offer by phone.

-Eligible members may complete the Comprehensive Medication Review by phone or in person with a qualified health care provider.
+Eligible members can complete the Comprehensive Medication Review by phone or in person with a qualified health care provider.
 This review takes approximately 30 minutes to complete.
 A pharmacist, or qualified CMR provider, will review the member's medication history, including prescription and over-the-counter medications, and identify any issues.
 Within 14 days of the Comprehensive Medication review, the member is mailed a Medication Action Plan that summarizes any clinical concerns identified and a Personal Medication List of their medication history.
 In addition, the member's doctor may be contacted and provided this information.

 To help track your medications, you can also download a blank Personal Medication List (PDF) for your personal use.